ahnatow/academic-site/content/home/demo.md

 Experience working at university presses as well as freelance copy editing and indexing.

-Please contact to discuss terms appropriate to your project, either through the form below or via [email](mailto:andrew.hnatow@gmail.com?subject=Index%20Query).
+Please contact to discuss terms appropriate to your project via email by [clicking here](mailto:andrew.hnatow@gmail.com?subject=Index%20Query).
 Willing to discuss terms for projects requiring rapid turnaround.